GRB 221009A, The BOAT: Acknowledgements

 This paper is additionally dedicated to D. Alexander Kann who unexpectedly passed away during the review of this paper.
 The above acknowledgements are left unchanged as they were his suggestions.
 His expertise and input were key to this paper, and many others.
 It is a small consolation to add this dedication to a paper which may be read in several thousand years, when the fluence record is broken.
 Alex will be sorely missed.

 We thank Eve Chase and Chris Fryer for putting some key authors in contact, allowing for the largely complete dataset.
 We thank the referee for prompt and valuable input.

 J.~F.~Ag\"u\'i~Fern\'andez acknowledges support from the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades through the grant PRE2018-086507.
 D.~A.~Kann acknowledges the support by the State of Hessen within the Research Cluster ELEMENTS (Project ID 500/10.006).
+R.~Hamburg acknowledges funding from the European Union's Horizon 2020 research and innovation program under the Marie Skodowska-Curie grant agreement No. 945298-ParisRegionFP.